-14. 29 January E. Blair during his speech in the British Parliament said that he was aware of the links of the regime of S. Hussein with the terrorist organization Al-Qaeda.
-However, he avoided a more detailed answer to the question about the content of these links.
+14. On January 29, E. Blair, during his speech in the British Parliament, announced that he knew about the ties of the Saddam Hussein regime with the terrorist organization Al-Qaeda.
+However, he avoided giving a more detailed answer to the question about the content of these connections.

-15. On January 30, The Times published an article signed by the leaders of eight European countries (Great Britain, Spain, Italy, Portugal, Hungary, Poland, Denmark and the Czech Republic).
-Received the title "Appeal New Europe" and calling for support of the UK and the United States in their fight against the danger posed by Iraq and its weapons of mass destruction.
-An anti-Iraq propaganda campaign continues in the UK media.
-Some information has been published on the content of the American dossier on Iraq’s weapons of mass destruction.
-According to the findings of British experts, this file is a data of space and aerial reconnaissance, the interception of Iraqi telephone and radio communications.
-As well as the testimony received from the militants of the Islamic Taliban, who are in American captivity.
+15. On January 30, The Times newspaper published an article signed by the leaders of eight European states (Great Britain, Spain, Italy, Portugal, Hungary, Poland, Denmark and the Czech Republic).
+Dubbed the `` New Europe Conversion '', it calls for the support of the United Kingdom and the United States in their fight against the danger posed by Iraq and its weapons of mass destruction.
+An anti-Iraqi propaganda campaign continues in the UK media.
+Some information has been published on the contents of the US dossier on the presence of weapons of mass destruction in Iraq.
+According to the conclusions of British experts, this dossier is data from space and air reconnaissance, interception of Iraqi telephone and radio communications.
+And also testimony received from the militants of the Islamic movement "Taliban" who are in American captivity.

 16. In the first half of February, the British government is taking active measures to protect the population from possible terrorist acts using components of chemical and bacteriological weapons.
 As part of the ongoing activities, the Cabinet of Ministers announced plans to deploy a single network throughout the country, including 1500 stationary and mobile points for detecting and identifying components of bacteriological weapons.